Pull to refresh

 Overview

-The announcement triggered a 15% surge in Moderna's stock and positions the company at the center of oncology's next revolution.
-With the pivotal Phase 3 melanoma trial (INTerpath-001) fully enrolled and a parallel lung cancer trial (INTerpath-002) now recruiting, regulatory submissions are expected by late 2026.
-If Phase 3 replicates the durability seen in Phase 2b, the first commercial personalized cancer vaccine could reach patients by 2027—validating mRNA technology beyond infectious disease and reshaping how medicine attacks tumors.
+The announcement triggered a 15% surge in Moderna's stock, establishing the company as a leader in personalized cancer vaccines.
+With the Phase 3 melanoma trial (INTerpath-001) fully enrolled and the parallel lung cancer trial (INTerpath-002) now recruiting, regulatory submissions are expected by late 2026.
+If Phase 3 replicates the durability seen in Phase 2b, patients could access the first personalized cancer vaccine by 2027, validating mRNA beyond infectious disease.

 Key Indicators